http

 object, for example: HttpResponse(status = 401)

 .
-In all cases, where applicable, the server provides default plain text bodies.
+For all codes mentioned here, the server provides default plain text bodies.
 However, you have the option to override these defaults and provide your own custom response bodies when necessary.

 By automatically handling these status codes and providing default response bodies, the FatScript server simplifies the development process while still allowing you to have control over the response content when needed.